Core Faculty at King's College London

 Prof Strang has over 400 papers published.
 He is one of only six Addiction Research scientists outside North America who is listed in isihighlycited.com.
 For a full publications listing, please refer to: www.highlycited.com.

-In addition to being a Programme Director for IPAS, Leonie is a Senior Lecturer at the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (IoPPN).
+In addition to being the Academic Lead for the KCL Addictions Department, Leonie is a Senior Lecturer at the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (IoPPN).
 She completed her PhD at Royal Holloway, University of London.
 Following her PhD, Leonie worked as Research Associate at the National Centre for Smoking Cessation and Training (NCSCT) and the Tobacco Research Group at University College London.
 She joined the National Addictions Centre in 2013 and in 2015 became a Cancer Research UK (CRUK)/BUPA Foundation Fellow.

 Leonie has conducted research into smoking cessation in clinical practice, its effectiveness and ways to improve it.
 Currently, one area of research is smoking and mental health, the area of her Fellowship.
 This includes projects to assess population data (in collaboration with the Smoking Toolkit Study), evaluations of clinical practice and the effectiveness of interventions.
 A second area of research is vaping (e-cigarettes); the Nicotine Research Group has been conducting a unique longitudinal survey and Leonie has been awarded grants for additional waves.
 Leonie was also a co-author of a 2015 Public Health England report on e-cigarettes.